andreashandel/IDEMAbook/docs/index.md

 #### R and Outbreak Control - Example {#myexamplebox}
 During the large Ebola outbreak in West Africa which started in 2013, a few Ebola patients came to the U.S., and the goal was to have R = 0, i.e. no ongoing transmission.
 That didn't quite happen, a few new individuals got infected, but R was very close to zero.
 In contrast, in West Africa, there was little hope to get R = 0 quickly.
 Fortunately, R < 1 is enough.
 So we can 'tolerate' a few further transmissions and new cases and still get the outbreak under control eventually.
 Of course, in general, we want to get R as close to 0 as possible, especially for a disease as deadly as Ebola.
 But to get an outbreak to fizzle out, we only need R < 1, not R = 0.

-##Reproductive Number and ID Eradication
-If we could achieve R~0~ < 1 globally everywhere, we could eventually eradicate a disease.
-The ability to do that depends on many factors.
-One important one is the R~0~ value of any ID before we start an eradication campaign.
-Intuitively, the higher R~0~, the harder it will be to get it to < 1.
-We'll make that more explicit below.

-##Connecting Intervention Efforts and R
+##Estimating Intervention Efforts based on R
-We just discussed that R < 1 means no outbreak occurs.
 Let's make the relation between response efforts and the reproductive number a bit more quantitative.
 As a simple example, consider an infectious disease with R~0~=2.
 That means on average every infected person infects two others.
 If we could somehow protect a bit more than half of the susceptibles, then a person who might have become infected can't become infected anymore, and the _effective R_ (sometimes called R~eff~) drops below 1.
 More generally, to prevent an outbreak, a fraction p = 1-1/R~0~ of the population needs to be protected (e.g. through vaccination).
-So for R~0~ = 2, 50% protection is required.

-The level of population protection at which R=1 is called critical herd/population immunity level.
-The relation between original/basic reproductive number, vaccine/intervention coverage, and effective R is R= R~0~(1-p).
-That's true if we assume that the intervention adequately protects those to whom it is applied.
-If instead, the intervention is not perfect, we have R=R~0~(1-e*p), where e is the effectiveness of the intervention/vaccine (e=1 is an entirely effective intervention).

 From this, it follows that the higher R~0~, the harder it is to control and ID.
+This is illustrated in figure \@ref(fig:krR0intervention).
+One can see both from the figure and the equation that a disease with say R~0~ = 5 requires that 80% of the population is protected such that R~eff~ = 1.

+The level of population protection at which R=1 is called critical population (or herd) immunity level.
+The relation between basic reproductive number, intervention coverage, and effective R is R= R~0~(1-p).
+That holds true if we assume that the intervention fully protects those to whom it is applied.
+If the intervention is not perfect, we have R=R~0~(1-e*p), where e is the effectiveness of the intervention (e=1 is an entirely effective intervention).

 <div class="figure">
 <img src="./images/kr-R0intervention.png" alt="R~0~ and Interventions.
 From [@keeling08]."  />
 <p class="caption">(\#fig:krR0intervention)R~0~ and Interventions.
 From [@keeling08].</p>
 </div>